Harbour Operations point of contact: operations@cmassets.co.uk

 Improvements

 CMAL is constantly looking for new ways to provide increased levels of information for mariners using our ports and harbours that will further enhance navigational safety and efficiency.
-To that end, CMAL have engaged with Hydrosphere Ltd and Aqua Power Technologies to put together a newly developed and cost effective wave monitoring system.
+To that end, CMAL has engaged with Hydrosphere Ltd and Aqua Power Technologies to put together a newly developed and cost-effective wave monitoring system.
 It is anticipated in the coming months the first buoy will be deployed near to Brodick Ferry Terminal to assess its capabilities and reliability before being considered for deployment at some other CMAL harbours.